Adeelbhatti11/16thjava.html/README.md

-js class 16 by sir adeel haroon
+js class 16 by sir adeel .